Telenav/cactus/README.md

 separate git submodules, each buildable on its own for contributors or someone doing a quick fix.
-Since all of them contain Maven projects using a `groupId` ending in `.kivakit`, when a developer asks the Cactus tooling to do something to all repositories in the family _kivakit_, it will find any KivaKit projects in the workspace and do whatever is needed.
+Since all of them contain Maven projects using a `groupId` ending in `.kivakit`, when a developer asks the Cactus tooling to do something to all repositories in the family _kivakit_, it will find any git submodules containing KivaKit projects in the workspace and do whatever is needed.

 So, for ongoing, intensive development, where it is important to quickly know if our change in, say, `kivakit` broke something in `kivakit-extensions`, `kivakit-stuff` or `kivakit-examples`, we know that quickly.